 When you request a letter of recommendation, your recommender receives an email with a link to upload his or her letter directly to UWM.

-If you feel you might qualify for an Advanced Opportunity Fellowship and plan to apply for one that would begin in the 2020-2021 academic year, please contact the plan coordinator by November 15.
+If you feel you might qualify for an Advanced Opportunity Fellowship and plan to apply, please contact the plan coordinator as early as possible.